FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

 Thanks to everyone who I sat with during the lab session for the valuable feedback.
-Please bear with my acting skills :P
+Please bear with my sketches and acting :P

 # Staging Interaction, Part 2